|

 visual examination of the P-20 side will show how rapidly this run of only 5000 pcs has caused heat checking to develop on this side which was not

 MetaLLife protected.
 The most common processes being used are the T-41 and T-41H.
 If your tool has very little draft on the shrink side of the casting, the walls can be processed to produce less topography.
-This area can also be polished to remove the peaks that are formed during MetaLL ife.
+This area can also be polished to remove the peaks that are formed during MetaLLife.

 Doing so will not compromise the compressive

 stress levels induced by the T-41H process.
-Very few of our customers find
+A

 it necessary to do any polishing or rework after the T-41H process had been